axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/build-your-own-portal.rst

    - Create a new ``HTML Dialog`` for your home page and then use ``ui:composition`` to define the template you use in it.
 If you want to keep the look of the default homepage, choose ``DefaultHomePageTemplate``.

-     .. tip:: Find more information about templates at :ref:`Layout templates <components-layout-templates>`.
-     ..

      .. warning::
         * Portal uses some template files in the folder ``"webContent/layouts"`` in the Portal Template project.
 Do not create files with the same